Development Audit Brief

 - Do not recommend paid data as required for the current v1 paper.

-- Do not recommend LLM/GNN/frontier multimodal work until the benchmark, public
+- Do not recommend LLM/GNN or multimodal extensions until the benchmark, public

 cascade, XBRL ratios, peer-transfer evidence, and bridge/construct-overlap